Audiology and Speech Language Pathology (ASLP)

 Mrs. Sushmita Nemagoud

-Future Envision:
+Future Envision

 BVVS Institute of Speech and Hearing (BVVS-ISH)

-Key Highlights:
+Key Highlights

 • Designed to meet and exceed RCI Minimum Standard Requirements (MSR) for infrastructure and staffing

-Planned Infrastructure:
+Planned Infrastructure

-• Hearing Aid and Cochlear Implant fitting units
+• Hearing Aid and Cochlear Implant Fitting Units

-• Clinical observation rooms with one-way mirror
+• Clinical Observation Rooms with one-way mirrors for training

 Career Opportunities